Restaurant Story

 Since then, both the menu and the business have grown.
 Uncle Man's will always be known for their perfectly flaky & fluffy roti but you shouldn't miss their Lamb Shank Biryani and Chicken Satay.

-There are now five branches in Auckland (K’Road, Manukau, Eastridge, Wynyard Quarter & Lorne St), all run by Najib’s children (Amy, Azlan & Nadia) — continuing their grandfather’s legacy.
-It lives on in Malaysia too: Othman’s youngest son (Najib’s brother) has reopened the original stall in the exact same location!
+Amy, Azlan, and Nadia are proudly continuing their grandfather's legacy.
+It lives on in Malaysia too: Othman's youngest son (Najib's brother) has reopened the original stall in the exact same location!

 Roti Canai